Security News

 Spotlight is open source software that enables librarians, curators, and other content experts to easily build feature-rich websites that showcase collections and objects from a digital repository, uploaded items, or a combination of the two.
 Spotlight is a plug-in for Blacklight, an open source, Ruby on Rails Engine that provides a basic discovery interface for searching an Apache Solr index.

-Read more about what Spotlight is, our motivations for creating it, and how to install and configure it in the wiki pages.
+In addition to the information found below, you can read more about what Spotlight is, our motivations for creating it, and how to configure it in the wiki pages.
 You might also want to take a look at our demo videos, especially the tour of a completed Spotlight exhibit and the walkthrough of building an exhibit with Spotlight.

 or from an existing Rails application: